-You are cordially invited to attend the Annual Meeting of Shareholders (the "Annual Meeting") of Portsmouth Square, Inc. ("Portsmouth" or the "Company") for the fiscal year ended June 30, 2023, on May 20, 2024, at 3:30 P.M. at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 to consider and act on the following:
+You are cordially invited to attend the Annual Meeting of Shareholders (the "Annual Meeting") of Portsmouth Square, Inc. ("Portsmouth" or the "Company") for the fiscal year ended June 30, 2024, on May 19, 2025, at 3:30 P.M. at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 to consider and act on the following:

-- (1) To elect five directors to serve until the next Annual Meeting or until their successors shall have been duly elected and qualified. - (2) To ratify the retention of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2024. - (3) To approve, in a non-binding vote, the compensation of our named executive officers. - (4) To determine, in a non-binding vote, whether a shareholder vote to approve the compensation of our named executive officers should occur every one, two, or three years; and - (4) To transact such other business as may properly come before the Annual Meeting or any postponements or adjournments thereof.
+- (1) To elect five directors to serve until the next Annual Meeting or until their successors shall have been duly elected and qualified. - To ratify the retention of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ending (2) June 30, 2025. - (3) To transact such other business as may properly come before the Annual Meeting or any postponements or adjournments thereof.

-The Board of Directors has fixed the close of business on April 10, 2024, as the record date for determining the shareholders having the right to vote at the Annual Meeting or any adjournment thereof.
+The Board of Directors has fixed the close of business on April 01, 2025, as the record date for determining the shareholders having the right to vote at the Annual Meeting or any adjournment thereof.